Tameness of actions on finite rank median algebras: Dynamical tameness of group actions

-\begin{remark} Every compact (Hausdorff) space admits a continuous median which is locally convex (being embedded into the Tychonoff cube $[0,1]^{\kappa}$).
-However, it is not true if we require finiteness of the rank.
+\begin{remark} Every compact (Hausdorff) space $K$ embeds into a compact median algebra $Y$ which is locally convex.
+Indeed, take for example, $Y:=[0,1]^{\kappa}$.
+However, it is not true in general if we require finiteness of the rank for $Y$.
+Indeed, such embedding is impossible for infinite-dimensional compact space $K$ because \cite[Lemma 12.3.3]{BowditchMedian} asserts that for a compact median algebra $Y$ we have $\dim(Y) \leq \rank(Y)$.

+For nonmetrizable $K$ even zero-dimensionality is not a sufficient condition.
 Indeed, let $K$ be a compact space which is not WRN.
-Then by Theorem \ref{t:FiniteRankTame} $K$ does not admit a finite rank continuous median.
-This happens for example for the $0$-dimensional space $K:=\beta \N$ the Stone-Chech compactification of $\N$ (see an argument of Todorcevic presented in \cite{GM-TC}).
+Then by Theorem \ref{t:FiniteRankTame} $K$ cannot be embedded into a finite rank compact median algebra.
+This happens, for example, for the $0$-dimensional space $K:=\beta \N$ the Stone-\v{C}ech compactification of $\N$; see an argument of Todorcevic presented in \cite{GM-TC} which shows that $\beta \N$ is not WRN. \end{remark}

-In contrast, note that for \textit{metrizable} case a compact space admits a continuous finite rank median if and only if $K$ is finite-dimensional.
-A nontrivial direction can be explained by \cite[Lemma 12.3.3]{BowditchMedian} which asserts that for a compact median algebra $K$ we have $\dim(K) \leq \rank(K)$. \end{remark}

-It would be interesting to understand which additional dynamical or structural restrictions arise in the presence of finiteness conditions, such as finite rank.
+It would be interesting to understand which additional dynamical or structural restrictions arise in the presence of finite rank.

-\begin{question} Which topological groups $G$ can be embedded into the automorphism group $\Aut(X)$ (compact-open topology) for some finite rank compact median space $X$? \end{question}
+\begin{question} Which topological groups $G$ can be embedded into the automorphism group $\Aut(X)$ (compact-open topology) for some finite-rank compact median space $X$? \end{question}

 An additional motivation for Question \ref{q:GrRos} is Theorem \ref{t:FiniteRankTame}.
 Recall that it remains an open question whether every topological (say, Polish) group is Rosenthal representable.